Propagating Texas Native Plants – Terminology

-• Budding – Graft a single bud onto another plant to create a clone of the original.
+• Budd – A single bud can be grafter onto another plant to create a clone of the original.

-• Bulb – Plant underground bulbs.
+• Bulb – Underground bulbs can be separated and replanted.
 Many Texas natives like onions and lilies grow this way.

-• Clump Division – Dig up mature plants and separate them into clumps, making sure each piece has roots.
+• Clump – Dig up mature plants and separate them into clumps, making sure each piece has roots when replanted.

-• Corm – Use the swollen underground stems of plants, planting them just below the soil surface.
+• Corm – Dig up swollen underground stems of plants, replanting them just below the soil surface.

-• Hardwood – Take woody stem cuttings during dormancy in late fall or winter and plant them to root over time.
+• Hardwood – Take woody stem cuttings during dormancy in late fall or winter and place them in soil to root over time.

-• Rhizome – Cut a section of underground stem and plant it horizontally just beneath the soil.
+• Rhizome – An underground stem which can be cut in a section and planted horizontally just beneath the soil to sprout.

 • Root – Use root pieces from an existing plant to start new growth.

-• Rosette – Remove and replant a rosette of leaves with its base intact.
+• Rosette – Remove and replant a rosette of leaves with its base and rootlets intact.

 • Seed – Sow seeds directly into the soil or start them in trays for transplanting later.